-It has been 10 months since the legal battle for Same Sex Marriage on a national level was decided by the U.S. Supreme Court.
+It has been 2 years since the legal battle for Same-Sex Marriage on a national level was decided by the U.S. Supreme Court.
 For the Church, it felt like a loss.
 Many of my Christian friends felt discouraged that day.
-My heart felt a little heavy, and I am not really anti-gay marriage on a politically level, but when it comes to God's design for human sexuality, sex should still take place between a man and a women.
+My heart felt a little heavy, and I am not really anti-gay marriage on a politically level, but when it comes to God's design for human sexuality, sex should still take place between a man and a woman.

-But my heart was heavy for another reason, I was concerned this event will make the Church shrink back into it's already fearful place of meeting the needs of someone in the Church who struggles with homosexuality.
+But my heart was heavy for another reason, I was concerned this event will make the Church shrink back into its already fearful place of meeting the needs of Christian brothers and sisters in the Church who struggle with homosexuality.

 After I read the U.S. Supreme Court's opinion on why Same Sex Marriage should be legal in all 50 states, I was extremely upset about one particular paragraph that was written.